Omnichannel Marketing: Definition, Strategy, Tools, and Examples

 5. Start with a few customer paths.

 Fulfilment options are also a good place to start, especially if you notice customers are abandoning their online carts due to high shipping costs.
 In fact, PwC found that 71 % of CEOs say that omnichannel fulfilment is a top priority for their business.
-You might consider turning your store into a mini fulfilment centre by offering free in-store pickup for orders online or through your app.
+Consider turning your store into a mini fulfilment centre by offering free in-store pickup for orders online or through your app.
 It can save your customers shipping fees and increase foot traffic at your brick-and-mortar store.
 In-store pickup has a great ROI, as someone picking up their online order may buy something additional once they see it at your storefront.

 On the other side of the coin, you could save on inventory storage space and just have a physical “showroom” for your products, where customers can buy what they want on tablets in the store and get it shipped.